helloserina/helloserina/README.md

 ### Hi there 👋

-I'm Serina Khanna, a senior at the University of California, San Diego.

 ⚡ Fun fact: I'm double jointed in my elbows and I have hitchhiker's thumb!

 📫 You can reach me @ skhanna@ucsd.edu or check out my LinkedIn @ https://www.linkedin.com/in/serina-khanna/